University of Edinburgh: Rankings and reputation

 In the 2021 Research Excellence Framework (REF), which evaluated work produced between 2014 and 2021, Edinburgh ranked 4th by research power and 15th by GPA amongst British universities.
 The university fell four places in GPA when compared to the 2014 REF, but retained its place in research power.
-90 per cent of the university's research activity was judged to be 'world leading' (4*) or 'internationally excellent' (3*), and five departments – Computer Science, Informatics, Sociology, Anthropology, and Development Studies – were ranked as the best in the UK.
+90 per cent of the university's research activity was judged to be "world leading" (4*) or "internationally excellent" (3*), and five departments – Computer Science, Informatics, Sociology, Anthropology, and Development Studies – were ranked as the best in the UK.

 In the 2015 THE Global Employability University Ranking, Edinburgh ranked 23rd in the world and 4th in the UK for graduate employability as voted by international recruiters.
 A 2015 government report found that Edinburgh was one of only two Scottish universities (along with St Andrews) that some London-based elite recruitment firms considered applicants from, especially in the field of financial services and investment banking.
 When The New York Times ranked universities based on the employability of graduates as evaluated by recruiters from top companies in 20 countries in 2012, Edinburgh was placed at 42nd in the world and 7th in Britain.

-Edinburgh was ranked 24th in the world and 5th in the UK by the 2021 Aggregate Ranking of Top Universities, a league table based on the three major world university rankings, ARWU, QS and THE.
+In 2026, Edinburgh was ranked 4th in the UK and 16th in the world universities ranking by Time magazine and Statista.
+It was ranked 24th in the world and 5th in the UK by the 2021 Aggregate Ranking of Top Universities, a league table based on the three major world university rankings, ARWU, QS and THE.
 In the 2022 U.S. News & World Report, Edinburgh ranked 32nd globally and 5th nationally.
 The 2022 World Reputation Rankings placed Edinburgh at 32nd worldwide and 5th nationwide.
-In 2023, it ranked 73rd amongst the universities around the world by the SCImago Institutions Rankings.
+In 2023, it ranked 73rd among the universities around the world by the SCImago Institutions Rankings.